Business tutorials and tips.

 Zoho CRM (Web, iOS, Android)

 The CRM includes deal management, tasks, and room for 5,000 records, which they define as contacts, accounts, deals, campaigns, and several other “modules.”
-The records used can be easily monitored and managed from Settings, where recommendations are made for deleting untouched records.
+The records used can be easily monitored and managed from Setup, then Data Administration and Storage,where recommendations are made for deleting untouched records.
 But note that you must upgrade to a paid plan to increase the modules limit.

-SalesIQ provides live chat functionality and website visitor tracking by installing a code snippet in your website’s source code.
+Unfortunately, the free version now only integrates with one app: SalesIQ.
+This app provides live chat functionality and website visitor tracking by installing a code snippet in your website’s source code.
 It’s a nice tool to have in the box for sales, as it lets you answer initial visitor questions and ask qualifying questions.
 Then, if there’s enough interest, you can schedule a call from the chat.
 SalesIQ will score leads, track a chat visitor’s activity on your site, and send notifications when the contact revisits.
-To do a side-by-side comparison of all their CRM plans, visit the Zoho comparison page.

-By connecting Zoho to Zapier, you’ll be able to add new contacts to your CRM whenever you have a new lead from an ad, a form, an order, or anywhere else.
+By connecting Zoho or Bigin to Zapier, you’ll be able to add new contacts to your CRM whenever you have a new lead from an ad, a form, an order, or anywhere else, or get a notification whenever you have a new deal.

-Zoho CRM Price: Free for 3 users; paid plans from $12/month/user
+Zoho CRM Price: Free for 3 users; paid plans from $14/month/user

 Best free CRM for businesses wanting lots of integration options